soxfox42/soxfox.me/content/blog/48in24-week9.md

 }
 ```

-The expected code structure here has the strings passed in via the constructor of `ParallelLetterFrequency`, and the computation perfomed by a `countLetters` method.
+The expected code structure here has the strings passed in via the constructor of `ParallelLetterFrequency`, and the computation performed by a `countLetters` method.
 In the constructor, I also set up an `ArrayList` to track the resulting partial frequency maps, since there's no convenient channels like in Go, and threads can't return values like in some other languages.

 `countLetters` starts by iterating over all the strings, setting up result hashmaps for them, and starting and storing a thread for each one.